sztrzask/maklipsa.github.io/_posts/2018-01-08-Precompiled-FSharp-Azure-Functions-1.0.md

 <!--MORE-->

-## Attach repository to Azure Functions
+## The problem

-The first take would be to attach the F# repository to Azure Functions (the fastest and simplest start).
+The easiest way to run precompiled functions in s to attach the F# repository to Azure Functions.
+This can be done
-We can do it from `Platform features->Deployment options->Setup`
+from `Platform features->Deployment options->Setup`

 ![](/data/2018-01-08-Precompiled-FSharp-Azure-Functions-1.0/deployment-options.png)

 Doing this will trigger code compilation and failure:

 ![](/data/2018-01-08-Precompiled-FSharp-Azure-Functions-1.0/deployment-failure.png)

-## Build failure investigation
+## Build failure investigations

 Clicking on the info shows the details: